scchess/Qualimap/doc/command_line.rst

 To perform multi-sample BAM QC use the following command::

- usage: qualimap multi-bamqc -d <arg> [-outdir <arg>] [-outfile <arg>]
+ usage: qualimap multi-bamqc [-c] -d <arg> [-gff <arg>] [-hm <arg>] [-nr <arg>]
-       [-outformat <arg>]
+       [-nw <arg>] [-outdir <arg>] [-outfile <arg>] [-outformat <arg>] [-r] -c,--paint-chromosome-limits   Only for -r mode.
+Paint chromosome limits inside charts
  -d,--data <arg>                File describing the input data.
-Format of the file is
+Format of the
-                    a 2-column tab-delimited table.
+                                file is a 2-column tab-delimited table.
                                 Column 1: sample name
-                    Column 2: path to the BAM QC result for the sample.
+                                Column 2: either path to the BAM QC result or path to BAM file (-r mode) -gff,--feature-file <arg>      Only for -r mode.
+Feature file with regions of interest in GFF/GTF or BED format -hm <arg>                      Only for -r mode.
+Minimum size for a homopolymer to be considered in indel analysis (default is 3)
+ -nr <arg>                      Only for -r mode.
+Number of reads analyzed in a
+                                chunk (default is 1000) -nw <arg>                      Only for -r mode.
+Number of windows (default is 400)
  -outdir <arg>                  Output folder for HTML report and raw data.
- -outfile <arg>     Output file for PDF report (default value is report.pdf).
+ -outfile <arg>                 Output file for PDF report (default value is
+                                report.pdf).
- -outformat <arg>   Format of the ouput report (PDF or HTML, default is HTML).
+ -outformat <arg>               Format of the ouput report (PDF or HTML, default
+                                is HTML).
+ -r,--run-bamqc                 Raw BAM files are provided as input.
+If this
+                                option is activated BAM QC process first will be run for each sample, then multi-sample analysis will be performed.

 | The main argument for this command is the configuration file describing input data (-d).
 This has to be a 2-column tab-delimted file.
-The first column should contain the sample name and the second column should contain path to the results of BAM QC analysis for the sample.
+The first column should contain the sample name and the second column should contain either path to the results of BAM QC analysis or path to the BAM file (if -r mode is activated).
 The path for the data could be absolute or relative to the location of the configuration file.

 | Detailed explanation of the analysis can be found here :ref:`here<multibamqc>`.